Monday, February 24, 2025

 The eye in the sky - is there too much surveillance?

-In 2013 it was reported that the UK has some of the most surveillance cameras per head in the developed world.
+In 2013, it was reported that the UK has some of the most surveillance cameras per head in the developed world.
 The surveillance commissioner, Tony Porter – a former senior counter-terrorism officer – said ‘the public was complacent about encroaching surveillance and urged public bodies, including the police, to be more transparent about how they are increasingly using smart cameras to monitor people’.

-The British Security Industry Authority (BSIA) estimated in 2013 there are up to 5.9 million closed-circuit television cameras in the country, including 750,000 in “sensitive locations” such as schools, hospitals and care homes.
+The British Security Industry Authority (BSIA) estimated in 2013 that there are up to 5.9 million closed-circuit television cameras in the country, including 750,000 in “sensitive locations” such as schools, hospitals and care homes.

 President Trump recently accused former president Barack Obama of wiretapping Trump Tower during the US Presidential election campaign.
 The ex-president has denied this.

 These types of headlines should raise questions.
-We are being observed, is our privacy under threat?
+We are being observed; is our privacy under threat?

 I was fascinated to notice how much the Bible speaks about us being observed by God.
-We may not aware of it but God notes our every move.
-Solomon, the wise man of the Bible, states For a man's ways are before the eyes of the Lord, and he ponders all his paths”, Proverbs 5:21.
-In days long before technology Solomon understood that God has the ability and capacity to monitor all that we say and do.
-In fact it goes deeper than that; the Bible teaches that God searches our hearts, Romans 8:27.
-The Bible depicts our hearts as being the seat of our emotions and the center of our will.
+We may not know it, but God notes our every move.
+Solomon, the wise man of the Bible, states, “For a man's ways are before the eyes of the Lord, and he ponders all his paths”, Proverbs 5:21.
+In days long before technology, Solomon understood that God had the ability and capacity to monitor all that we say and do.
+In fact, it goes deeper than that; the Bible teaches that God searches our hearts, Romans 8:27.
+The Bible depicts our hearts as the seat of our emotions and the centre of our will.

 Finally, here are a few verses from the Bible that I want to bring to your attention.
-If you are interested read them for yourself.
+If you are interested, read them for yourself.
 “For one will scarcely die for a righteous person though perhaps for a good person one would dare even to die but God shows his love for us in that while we were still sinners, Christ died for us”, Romans 5:7,8.

 Please take time to read some more posts.
 All of my blog posts aim to bring God's word, the Bible, into your world.

-Thanks for visiting,
+Thanks for visiting.

 SHARE: